coatyio/coaty-website/collections/_docs-coaty-swift/tutorial.md

 bg-color: light
 ---

-CoatySwift includes a step-by-step guide on how to set up a basic CoatySwift application.
+Coaty Swift includes a step-by-step guide on how to set up a basic Coaty Swift application.